ruskibenya/vonage-mcp-http-bridge/README.md

-# Vonage MCP HTTP Bridge for n8n
+# Vonage MCP HTTP Bridge

-A minimal HTTP → stdio bridge that exposes the [Vonage MCP tooling server](https://www.npmjs.com/package/@vonage/vonage-mcp-server-api-bindings) over HTTP JSON‑RPC so you can use it as a Tool Provider in n8n’s AI Agent.
+A minimal HTTP → stdio bridge that exposes the [Vonage MCP tooling server](https://www.npmjs.com/package/@vonage/vonage-mcp-server-api-bindings) over HTTP JSON‑RPC so you can use it as a Tool Provider in any AI Agent.

 - Runs as a simple Node.js web service.
 - Starts the Vonage MCP server via stdio.